usnistgov/SpectrumBrowser/devel/README.md

    bash scripts/stop-msod.sh

 To clean the db (assuming your db is colocated with the flask server).
-Note that this step will wipe out all data.
+WARNING Note that this step will wipe out all data.
 Stop msod before doing this step.

    bash scripts/clean-db